antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

-Let's see if these cms subtypes that cluster separately on the t-SNE map hold any prognostic survival value.
+Let's see if these CMS subtypes, that cluster separately on the t-SNE map, hold any prognostic survival value.

 ### Different survival chances for different CMS CRC subtypes?

-*Dataset used*
-* Tumor Colon (CMS) - Guinney - 3232 - custom - ccrcst1
+We will use the Guinney dataset: _Tumor Colon (CMS) - Guinney - 3232 - custom - ccrcst1_

 * In the left side menu on the main page, click on Survival (Kaplan-Meier / Cox)
 * In the menu at the center of the page, click at the Data set setting on **Select a data set**, and find the dataset with *Author* **Guinney** and the amount of samples *N* is **3232**